 Banks should make adjustments to help meet a disabled person’s needs.
 These could include:

-quiet meeting spaces
+having a quiet meeting space

-bank accounts without an overdraft
+providing bank accounts without an overdraft

-appointments to avoid queues
+offering appointments to avoid queues

 Talking to the bank